butlerx/wetty/docs/atoz.md

 ### Introduction

 This is an A to Z guide that will help you get `wetty` up and running on Debian Stable.
-It covers the key configuration areas using copy and paste commands to help you install this application and get it securely up and running.
-It should also provide enough information to allow you to understand extend that configuration for your personal requirements.
+It covers the key configuration areas by using copy and paste commands to help you install this application and get it securely up and running.
+It should also provide enough information to allow you to understand and extend that configuration for your personal requirements.

 ### Required dependencies

 You will need the package `build-essential` to be installed.
-We need this specifically for `node-gyp` to build packages when using `npm` or `yarn`.
+We need this specifically for `node-gyp` to build packages when using `npm` or `yarn` to install packages.

 As the `root` user run these commands: